ahbaxter/Basilisk/README.md

 # Basilisk
+Got tired of my generic OpenGL game engine and decided to make the leap to Vulkan/D3D12.
-Messing around with a Vulkan/D3D12-based game engine.
-Still in its infancy; probably useful to nobody as it is.
+I started over completely, so it's probably useful to nobody as is.